YouTube disables comments during House hate speech hearing

 Mr. Nadler revisited the topic roughly two hours later amid learning about comments being posted on YouTube in the chatroom accompanying the congressional’s committee’s live broadcast of the hearing.

 “These Jews want to destroy all white nations,” Mr. Nadler quoted a commenter.
 “Anti-hate is a code word for anti-white,” the congressman quoted another.

-“This just illustrates part of the problem we’re dealing with,” said Mr. Nadler.
+“This just illustrates part of the problem we’re dealing with,” Mr. Nadler said.

 Witnesses testifying during Tuesday’s hearing included religious and political activists, as well as public policy experts from Google and Facebook, among others.

 “I want to state clearly that every Google product that hosts user content prohibits incitement of violence and hate speech against individuals or groups based on specified attributes,” testified Alexandria Walden, a Google counsel for free expression and human rights.

 “We view both as grave social ills, so our policies go beyond what the U.S. requires,” she said during her opening statement.

 Fifty people were killed as a result of the March 15 mass-shooting at two mosques in New Zealand.
 A manifesto uploaded to the internet prior to the massacre and believed to have been written by the suspected gunman a self-described racist, ethno-nationalist from Australia claimed that the rampage was waged to take revenge against Islamic “invaders.”

 New Zealand censors have since banned both the manifesto and video footage of the massacre that was livestreamed on Facebook.